parthalathiya03/videosdk_agent/README.md

 - End-to-end voice interaction: **STT → RAG → TTS**
 - Local knowledge retrieval from `.txt` documents
-- Fallback to GPT-4o for unknown queries
+- Fallback to Ollama for unknown queries
 - Real-time logging of queries, retrieval, and responses
 - Smooth conversation flow with entry, message, and exit handling